Code-Institute-Submissions/sean-connery-quiz/README.md

     the user will, in his/her mind, get to recall and experience that perticular sequence of the movie, and therefor inhence their memory of the fallen star.

+*   The user would want clear instructions of what to do and how to navigate in the application.
+    Therefore, a short but distinct description of what the quiz is about will be displayed on the landing page.
+    The clearly defined buttons will then guide the user to achieve his/her goal.

 *   With the help of Restart button on the End Page the user can re experience the quotes and the actor as many times as they like.

-*   The overall colour theme for this site will be black due to the memorial aspect.
+*   The overall colour scheme for this site will be black due to the memorial aspect.
     A soft, dark red screen curtain as background together with a gold colour is then added for cinematic effect.
-    The red and green is neccesary to emphasize incorrect and correct answer.
+    The red and green is chosen to emphasize incorrect and correct answer.

+*   The aim is toward a neat and solemn design, with the focus upon the quiz game and the character's quotes.

-    The pictures are chosen with the intention of presenting the actor with the grace and respect that he deserves.
+*   The pictures are chosen with the intention of presenting the actor with the grace and respect that he deserves.

 *   Wirefames can be viewed [here](assets/wireframes/sean-connery-movie-quote-quiz.pdf)